Harsimrat Kaur Badal: Politics

-Business career
+Business

-Badal and her family have direct or indirect interests in any array of businesses.
+Badal and her family have direct or indirect interests in many businesses.
 Members of the Badal family, including Harsimrat's father-in-law and husband have ownership interests in Orbit Resorts, Metro Eco Green Resorts, Saanjh Foundation, Falcon Properties, Dabwali Transport and Orbit Aviation.
 Her maternal family controls Saraya Industries, Ajnala Power, and Batala Power.
 Her husband holds a majority stake in the Punjabi language PTC television network.

 Social work

-In September 2008, Kaur started the "Nanhi Chhan" project to combat against female foeticide in Punjab, women empowerment and to save the trees.
+In September 2008, Kaur started the "Nanhi Chhan" project to combat against female foeticide in Punjab, promote women empowerment and to save the trees.
 It operates in schools, colleges, gurudwaras, temples, churches, and municipal centers.
 Through this project many girls and women in Punjab villages have been trained in cloth sewing, knitting and flowering.